 Genomics and personalized medicine as a whole have expanded the reach of the medical industry and garnered some incredibly complex and vital information regarding diseases and health in general.
-Providing genomics education to Physicians and other healthcare providers can a challenge in this quickly changing industry.
+Providing genomics education to Physicians and other healthcare providers can be a challenge in this quickly changing industry.

 Healthcare providers are busy people.
-They are zipping between patients and keeping up with the latest drugs studies.
+They are zipping between patients and keeping up with the latest drug studies.
 In their diminishing free time, finding a way to educate them on something as intricate as genomics can be tough.

-In fact, evidence would suggest that many physicians, as well as key segments of the entire physician community, are undereducated in genomics as a whole.
+In fact, evidence suggests that many physicians, as well as key segments of the entire physician community, are undereducated in genomics as a whole.
 Being able to explain the benefits and drawbacks of genomics at crucial times during a patient’s treatment is vital for doctors, but, unfortunately, this education gap persists despite the best efforts of many players in the genomics industry.

 It’s not just the doctors that know that they’re undereducated; a poll of 1,000 U.S. patients found that over 90% of them don’t trust that their doctor is sufficiently educated in genomics and personalized medicine.